STORY PLACEMENT THIS STORY TAKES PLACE BETWEEN THE TV STORY "TERMINUS" AND THE BIG FINISH

 For me, the Eternals of Enlightenment are its real selling point, which I think says a lot when this story is primarily the conclusion to a three-story arc with its own villain.
 A stupendously powerful race of beings that would over the years insidiously worm their way into the upper echelons of Doctor Who mythology, the Eternals are portrayed very interestingly here, part-icularly when compared to how they would later appear.
 Though they do possess godlike powers here, these Eternals still need the minds of ‘ephemerals’ to give them purpose and existence – they are just empty slates otherwise.
 Clegg demonstrates this best of all though the ‘Mariner’ Eternal (superbly played by the unblinking Christopher Brown) and his disquiet-ing obsession with Tegan.

-the new series.
+Of course, the Eternals would later be shown in a very different light in many books and in the new series.
 In his books, Paul Cornell (Father’s Day, Human Nature) went so far as to posit that many Gallifreyans worship Eternals as Gods and, more recently, both Russell T Davies and Gareth Roberts have mentioned the Eternals in their stories, with Davies even speculating that these apparent Gods of Gallifrey watched the last Great Time War from afar and “…despaired of this reality, and fled their hallowed halls, never to be seen again.”
 I wonder if Clegg knew what a significant race she was creating when she wrote this script?

 However, as compelling as the Eternals are, their silent menace does not sit at all well with the serial’s more pantomime elements.
 Valentine Dyall’s booming Black Guardian, for instance, is the archetypal panto villain; deliciously hammy in isolation, but when juxtaposed with an altogether more intelligent threat, he is really shown up for what he actually is.
 Lynda Baron manages to gives a slightly more measured performance as the contemptible Wrack, Captain of the Buccaneer, but even so, when compared to the rest of the Eternals, her more theatrical tendencies are really brought into sharp focus.
 Nevertheless, Dyall and Baron are nothing if not engaging; Baron’s over-the-top performance even goes some way towards atoning for her Ballad of the Last Chance Saloon way back in The Gunfighters.
 Only some way towards, mind.